ArkScript-lang/Ark/docs/guidelines_coding.md

 ## Precisions

-Indentation matters to us, programmers (but not to the compiler): 4 spaces or a single tab, but it should stay consistent accross a project/file.
+Indentation matters to us, programmers (but not to the compiler): 4 spaces or a single tab, but it should stay consistent across a project/file.

 The general rule of thumb is that a closing parenthesis should never be to the left of its matching opening parenthesis.
 All new lines should be a couple of spaces to the right of the opening parenthesis of the list they're in.